getherbie/herbie/README.md

 The easiest way to install Herbie is through Composer.
 Run the following commands in your terminal to create a new project and install all dependent libraries.

-For the upcoming 2.x version (PHP 8.x):

-    composer create-project getherbie/start-website:dev-master mywebsite

-For the stable 1.x version (PHP 5.6):

     composer create-project getherbie/start-website mywebsite

 Change to the `mywebsite/web` directory: